MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-cloud-apps.md

 ## SIEM integration

 You can integrate Defender for Cloud Apps with Microsoft Sentinel or a generic Security Information and Event Management (SIEM) service to enable centralized monitoring of alerts and activities from connected apps.
+With Microsoft Sentinel, you can more comprehensively analyze security events across your organization and build playbooks for effective and immediate response.

 :::image type="content" source="./media/eval-defender-xdr/defender-cloud-apps-siem-integration.svg" alt-text="A diagram that shows the architecture for Microsoft Defender for Cloud Apps with SIEM integration." lightbox="./media/eval-defender-xdr/defender-cloud-apps-siem-integration.svg":::